TennoAndros/mini-game-pacman/README.md

 Welcome to the Simple Pac-Man Game!
 This is a basic implementation of the classic Pac-Man game using JavaScript, HTML, and CSS.
 While it may not be as smooth or feature-rich as the original, it provides a fun and nostalgic experience with scorekeeping and sound effects.

+## Link to Deployed Version

+You can access the deployed version of PAC-MAN [here](https://minigame-pac-man.netlify.app/).

 ## Table of Contents

 - [Getting Started](#getting-started)